Dogfetus/mal-cli/README.md

 * **Episode Playback** — stream anime in `mpv` with automatic list update in MyAnimeList

+## Keybindings
+Configs are coming soon.

+For now, controls are hardcoded to h, j, k, l ( j and k are flipped compared to normal Vim) or the arrow keys.
+Ctrl + (key) → move to other parts of the same screen
+q → quit popup
+Enter / Space → select items
+Ctrl + c → quit

 ## Disclaimer

 `mal-cli` is designed to work best in [kitty](https://sw.kovidgoyal.net/kitty/) but should also work in any terminal that supports the **kitty graphics protocol** (for inline images and enhanced rendering).